 “it takes twenty years to become an overnight success.”

 creating enormous wealth and reputation requires a deep understanding of work ethics.
 While cheaters and thieves may win in the short term, they invariably lose out in the long run.
-All successful entrepreneurs aim at following ethical business practices and maintain a high level of professionalism at all levels.
+All successful entrepreneurs aim at following ethical business practices and maintaining a high level of professionalism at all levels.

 Good connections can help make good fortune and a successful entrepreneur knows how to tap into the right network for solutions.
 As an entrepreneur, you need to reach out to people who have the experience and access to extensive networking.
 Their valuable advice and contacts will not only help you set up a strong foundation but also be potentially beneficial in the future.
 A good entrepreneur is only as good as those who support him.